ronaldtech051/artru-herus/README.md

 - Django

 ## Experience
-I have several years of experience working on various web development projects.
+I have 10+ years of experience working on various web development projects.
 My focus has been on developing responsive and user-friendly web applications using modern technologies.
 I have worked with small startups as well as large corporations, and I am comfortable both as an individual contributor and as part of a team.

 ## Education
 I hold a degree in Computer Science, with a specialization in Web Development.
 Throughout my academic journey, I have gained a solid foundation in programming principles and best practices.